top of page

 Xander’s ears perked up, but he remained quiet.

-“Father said it was dangerous,” the boy continued.
-“He tried to warn us. . .
-He told us not to leave . . .
-He said we would only find pain . . .”
-Tears streamed down the boy’s face as he lowered his head and sniffled.
+“Father said it was dangerous,” he continued.
+“He tried to warn us . . .
+He said it was forbidden . . .
+He told us never to leave . . .”
+Tears streamed down his face as he lowered his head and sniffled.

 There was a gasp from beyond the gate, from somewhere in the corridor.
 “Kyro?”